jenpennen/git-basics/9-git-merging.md

 ## Overview

 Branching makes it easy to work within self-contained contexts, but you'll often need to integrate changes from one branch into another.
-This is where **Git merging** comes in, allowing you to combine changes from different branches into a single history without losing any work.
+This is where **git merging** comes in, allowing you to combine changes from different branches into a single history without losing any work.
 This can be done with the `git merge` command.

 ## How Git Merging Works